imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

 For the measurements done on Ubuntu OS, we use the `tsc` clocksource.
 For the Go EVM `geth` we use the low-level `runtimeNano()` call.
 For the C EVM `evmone` we use the `std::chrono::steady_clock::now()` call.
-For the .NET Core `Nethermind` we use the `Stopwatch` class, that in turn use the system underlying timing mechanism.
+For the .NET Core `Nethermind` we use the `Stopwatch` class, that in turn uses the system's underlying timing mechanism.
 In this setup, the timer overhead measured is in the order of magnitude of 25ns, many times less than the duration of the execution of the program using `measure_total`.

 ### Cache impact

 CPUs employ caches and other optimization mechanisms to speed up execution.
-The questions are: do opcodes have comparable cache profiles and do they retain profiles when executed as parts of real life programs.
+The questions are: do opcodes have comparable cache profiles and do they retain profiles when executed as parts of real-life programs.
 In other words: what is the impact of caches on measurements.

 We need to collect statistics on caches, of various levels, and other infrastructure.
 The "perf" tool is utilized for this purpose.
-It is low level software that listens to Linux kernel events.
+It is low-level software that listens to Linux kernel events.
 The number of cache levels, size and performance differs for environments/CPU architectures.
 However, our goal is not to determine the impact itself, rather to verify that it does not depend on opcode and context, and does not interfere with the measurements.